Zizoo24/OnlineTranslation-Hybrid/replit.md

 - Palm Jumeirah focus for SEO (signals High Net Worth)
 - No banned words in any content
 - WhatsApp as primary CTA on all devices
+- Use user's own photos from OneDrive instead of stock images